HeyIamMarasiniAmrit/score-app.dart/README.md

 A new Flutter project.

-## Getting Started
 # Score App

-Score App is a [brief description of your app].
  It allows users to [mention the core functionality or features of your app].

 ## Table of Contents